layters/testshop/README.md

 > [!Important]
 > The neroshop team operates independently
 > and is not affiliated, associated, authorized, endorsed by, or in any way officially connected
-> with the Monero project, Monero team or any organization.
+> with the Monero project, Monero Core team or any corporation.

 ## Table of Contents